KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     into one netcdf-file containing different input layers, all with the same spatial extent and spatial resolution.
 This netcdf-file is loaded in LIS for the simulations.

--   The Land Verification Toolbox (LVT) (not used in RSDA group, instead using own python-based 'pylis': https://github.com/KUL-RSDA/pylis/) The Land Verification Toolbox (LVT) is a program which can be used to analyze your output data.
+-   The Land Verification Toolbox (LVT) (not used in RSDA group, instead use of own python-based 'pylis': https://github.com/KUL-RSDA/pylis/) The Land Verification Toolbox (LVT) is a program which can be used to analyze your output data.
 For example, you have soil moisture output from three LSMs in LIS and you want to evaluate that output with SMOS and SMAP data.
 LVT facilitate such an analysis and enables